pivotal/docs-tas-adapter/getting-started.md

       apiGroup: rbac.authorization.k8s.io
     ```

-    Where `CF-ADMIN-USERNAME` is the username you determined above.
+    Where `CF-ADMIN-USERNAME` is the user name you verify earlier.

 1. Create the admin RoleBinding in the target cluster.